 Our interest income will be affected by changes in various interest rates, including LIBOR and prime rates, to the extent any of our debt investments include floating interest rates.
-As of March 31, 2015, approximately 81.3% of our LMM, Private Loan, and Middle Market portfolio debt investments (based on cost) contained floating interest rates, the majority of which had index floors between 100 and 150 basis points.
-Assuming no changes to our investment portfolio and taking into account the interest rate floors, a 1% upward change in interest rates over the next twelve months would increase our interest income from debt investments by approximately \$753,000.
-As of March 31, 2015, one-month LIBOR was approximately 0.2%.
-Therefore, given that most floating rate debt investments have index floors at or above 100 basis points, a decline in interest rates by 100 basis points is not expected to result in a change to interest income.
+As of June 30, 2015, approximately 83.6% of our LMM, Private Loan, and Middle Market portfolio debt investments (based on cost) contained floating interest rates.
+We generally invest in floating rate debt instruments, meaning that the interest rate payable on such instrument resets periodically based upon changes in a specified interest rate index, typically the one-month LIBOR.
+At June 30, 2015, the one-month LIBOR was approximately 0.2%.
+However, many of our investments provide that the specified interest rate index on such instruments will never fall below a level, or floor, generally between 100 and 150 basis points, equal to 1.0% to 1.5%, regardless of the level of the specified interest index rate.
+Given that most floating rate debt investments have index floors at or above 100 basis points, a decline in index rates is not expected to result in a change to interest income.